Jump to topic

-Gum recession, also called receding gums, is when your gums begin to pull away from your teeth.
-As a result, the roots of your teeth become exposed, which typically causes sensitivity to hot and cold substances.
-This is because root surfaces do not have hard enamel covering them like the crowns of teeth do, which makes them more sensitive.
+Gum recession, also called receding gums or gingival recession, is when your gums begin to pull away from your teeth.
+The roots of your teeth become exposed, which typically causes sensitivity to hot and cold substances.
+Tooth root surfaces do not have hard enamel covering them like the crowns of teeth do, making them more prone to sensitivity.

 Depending on the severity of the condition, your gums may recede on one tooth, a few teeth, or all of your teeth.
 The teeth also appear longer than they actually are.
-Lastly, if you have gum recession, your teeth and teeth roots are also more prone to decay.
+If you have gum recession, your teeth and teeth roots are also more prone to decay.

-Brushing your teeth too hard or using a hard-bristled toothbrush can result in gum recession over time.
-Dentists recommend brushing with an electric toothbrush or soft-bristled toothbrush to reduce the chance of damaging your gums.
+Brushing your teeth too hard or using a toothbrush with hard bristles can result in gum recession over time.
+Dentists recommend brushing with an electric toothbrush or soft-bristled toothbrush to reduce the chance of damaging your gums and take good care of your teeth.

 An injury that damages the gums, teeth, and surrounding soft tissues can result in gum recession.
 This includes sports injuries, car accidents, and similar injuries.
-For example, if a tooth becomes loose, it may begin to pull away from the gums and expose the root.
+If a tooth becomes loose, it may begin to pull away from the gums and expose the root.

-Some people are born with thin, weak, and/or delicate gums.
+Some people are born with thin, weak, or delicate gums.
 This makes them more prone to gum recession, gum disease, and other soft tissue infections.

 Eating disorders negatively impact your general health and oral health.
-In particular, dental erosion (loss of tooth enamel due to self-induced vomiting) and gum recession are common risk factors.
+Dental erosion (loss of tooth enamel due to self-induced vomiting) and gum recession are common risk factors.
 Tooth stains, dental abscesses, and tooth loss can also occur.

 Bruxism is defined as the habit of clenching and grinding the teeth, typically during sleep.
 Long-term teeth grinding can result in gum recession.
 This is because the teeth can become loose over time, which slowly exposes the roots.